Hive-Academy/roocode-generator/task-tracking/task-002/implementation-plan.md

 - Maintain backward compatibility by preserving existing Rules Generator and Memory Bank Generator.
 - Develop new tests for ai-magic generator and update memory bank tests as needed.
 - Update documentation to reflect new architecture and usage.
+- Enhance rules system prompts to generate a well-structured, well-written set of rules matching the style and content of `.roo/rules-code/rules.md`.

 ### Architectural Decisions